aiven/aiven-docs/docs/platform/howto/use-azure-privatelink.md

     Private Link service in the Aiven service.
 The state of the endpoint is `pending`.

-5. In the Azure web console, go to the private endpoint and select **Network interface**.
+1. In the Azure web console, go to the private endpoint and select **Network interface**.
 Copy the private IP address.

-6. In the Aiven CLI, add the endpoint\'s IP address you copied to the
+1. In the Aiven CLI, add the endpoint's IP address you copied to the
     connection:

     ``` shell